Amber Benson: Career

-Benson and Christopher Golden produced and began a series of animated fantasy films for the BBC with the animation studio Cosgrove Hall.
-Ghosts of Albion: Legacy (2003) and its sequels are available on the BBC Cult website.
+Benson and Golden produced and began a series of animated fantasy films for the BBC with the animation studio Cosgrove Hall: Ghosts of Albion: Legacy (2003) and its sequels.
 Benson and Golden have also collaborated on two supernatural thrillers: Ghosts of Albion: Accursed and Ghosts of Albion: Witchery.
-These books follow the fortunes of Tamara and William Swift, who first appeared in the BBC animated web movie Ghosts of Albion: Legacy.
+These books follow the fortunes of Tamara and William Swift.

-In 2003, she had a supporting role in Latter Days as Traci Levine, alongside Steve Sandvoss and Wes Ramsey.
+In 2003, she played a supporting role in Latter Days as Traci Levine, alongside Steve Sandvoss and Wes Ramsey.

 In 2005, Benson collaborated with artist Jamie McKelvie on a short story within the Image Comics collection Four Letter Worlds.
 In 2006, Benson collaborated with artist Ben Templesmith on Demon Father John's Pinwheel Blues published by IDW as a four-part split-book, Shadowplay (with work by Ashley Wood and Christina Z.